blackburnd/pypgsvg/README.md

 # pypgsvg - Lightweight PostgreSQL ERD Generator

-`pypgsvg` is a **lightweight, enterprise-ready** Python tool that generates interactive Entity Relationship Diagrams (ERDs) from PostgreSQL schema dump files.
-With **only Graphviz as a dependency**, it's perfect for enterprise scripting, CI/CD pipelines, and rapid deployment scenarios.
+`pypgsvg` is a **lightweight** Python tool that generates a JS/CSS/SVG interactive Entity Relationship Diagrams (ERDs) from PostgreSQL schema dump files.
+With **only Graphviz as a dependency**, manually run or place in CI/CD pipelines, fast rapid deployment verification scenarios.

 ## �️ Screenshots & Examples